vime-js/vime/packages/core/src/components/ui/controls/control/readme.md

         return this.paused ? '#vime-play' : '#vime-pause';
       },
       tooltip() {
-        return this.paused ?
-'Play' : 'Pause';
+        return this.paused ? this.i18n.play : this.i18n.pause;
       },
     },